-- The physician is authorized to give the order: The physician must be licensed and authorized to practice medicine in the state or country where the nurse is working and must be authorized by the healthcare facility to give verbal orders.
+- The physician is authorized to give the order: The physician must be licensed and authorized to practice medicine in the state or country where the nurse works, and the healthcare facility must authorize verbal orders.

-- The order is clear and specific: The physician must give clear and specific instructions for the nurse to follow, using terminology that the nurse understands.
+- The order is clear and specific: The physician must give clear and precise instructions for the nurse to follow, using terminology that the nurse understands.

-- The nurse is able to confirm the order: The nurse must be able to confirm the order with the physician, repeating it back to ensure accuracy.
+- The nurse can confirm the order: The nurse must be able to confirm the order with the physician, repeating it back to ensure accuracy.

-In addition to these general guidelines, there may be specific policies and protocols related to verbal orders within a healthcare facility.
-Nurses should always consult these policies and guidelines to ensure that they are following the appropriate procedures.
+In addition to these general guidelines, specific policies and protocols may be related to verbal orders within a healthcare facility.
+Nurses should always consult these policies and guidelines to follow the appropriate procedures.